- System requirements

 - Advance generation number just before executing the task which is suspected to cause leak.

 - Capture memory snapshot and open it.

-- Compare memory snapshots to see objects created during the task execution; leaked objects should be among them.
+- Use the "Generations" view to see objects created during the task execution; leaked objects should be among them.

 Note that even one class can have objects legally and illegally (leaked objects) retained in memory.

 To distinguish between them, you can use objects explorer to see outgoing and/or incoming references.
 For example,